mark-watson/Java-AI-Book/manuscript/reasoning.md

 -   We use PowerLoom in this chapter.
 PowerLoom supports a combination of limited first order predicate logic and features of description logic.
 PowerLoom is able to classify objects, use rules to infer facts from existing facts and to perform subsumption (determining class membership of instances).

--   We will use RDF Schema (RDFS) reasoning in [Chapter on Semantic Web](#semantic-web).
+-   We will use RDF Schema (RDFS) reasoning in the [Chapter on Semantic Web](#semantic-web).
 RDFS supports more limited reasoning than descriptive logic reasoners like PowerLoom and OWL Description Logic reasoners.